OpenWaterFoundation/owf-data-co-legislative-districts/versions/2021/workflow/dataset-details.md

 ## License ##

-The State of Colorado data are publid and freely available.
+The data from the State of Colorado are public.
-The Open Water Foundation appreciations attribution, for example consistent with the following:
+No restrictions are currently placed on use of the dataset.
+Using attribution consistent with the following license is appreciated.

 [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)